 After a long day on a cold, miserable winter evening, you’d want to snuggle up in front of the fireplace with a delicious giant mug of hot chocolate, right?
 Instead, you find yourself walking into a freezing flat, shrugging off your damp coat, turning your heating up to full blast and wishing your home felt a bit cosier.

 Well you’re definitely not alone.
 I’ve been there.
 I hated coming home to a cold, dark flat waiting for the heating to do it’s thing.
-I can’t help you on the heating front (you’ll have to go and turn it up yourself!), but I do have some suggestions that could help make your home feel just a little bit cosier when you walk through your door.
+I can’t help you on the heating front (you’ll have to go and turn it up yourself!), but I do have some home decor ideas that could help make your home feel more cosy when you walk through your door.

 1. Opt for lighting that adds warmth to the room